rota1001/arm-os-101/README.md

 # arm-os-101
-This is a minimal OS running on stm32f103.
+This is a minimal multitasking OS running on stm32f103.

 ## build
 First, install the GNU toolchains for Arm: